Rod A. Harter, PhD, ATC,LAT, FACSM, FNATA

 A native of Pennsylvania, Harter earned his Bachelor of Science degree at East Stroudsburg University in health and physical education in 1976.
 He became a BOC-certified athletic trainer in 1978 after completing his Master of Science degree in athletic training at Indiana State University.
-A clinician for the first decade of his career, Harter’s first professional position was as the head athletic trainer at DePauw University in Greencastle, Indiana from 1977 to 1980, and then at South Eugene High School in Eugene, Oregon from 1981 to 1987.
+A clinician for the first decade of his career, Harter’s first professional position was as head athletic trainer at DePauw University in Greencastle, Indiana from 1977 to 1980, followed by a similar position at South Eugene High School in Eugene, Oregon from 1981 to 1987.

 Dr. Harter’s recent peer-reviewed publications include: